10 Beginner Trading Psychology Mistakes—and Exact Fixes

 You fix emotional mistakes, revenge trading, overtrading, and emotion-driven decisions, with rules and structure rather than willpower.
 The emotions themselves are unavoidable; the damage they cause is not.

 The key insight is that you cannot feel your way past emotional mistakes; you have to build systems that pre-empt them.
 A daily loss limit stops revenge trading before it spirals.
 Trading only predefined setups prevents overtrading.
-A routine and a journal keep decisions grounded in process rather than feeling.
+A routine and a journal keep decisions grounded in process rather than feeling, and pausing to get an independent read of the chart before you click adds a few seconds of friction exactly where impulse does the most damage.
 This is the core of trading psychology: managing yourself through structure.
 Setting realistic expectations also defuses much of the emotional pressure, since the urge to chase quick riches drives many of the other mistakes.

 Turning mistakes into a foundation